Post job

 An apprentice is responsible for learning specialized tasks on their chosen field through actual job training under the supervision of tenured staff.
 An apprentice's duties include performing administrative tasks as needed, creating observation reports of daily operations, providing possible recommendations on improving productivity, and adhering to the business' safety standards and regulatory procedures.
 An apprentice must be detail-oriented, fast-learner, and enthusiastic.
 An apprentice should also know how to accept constructive criticisms and feedback to improve performance and skill development.

-As far as similarities go, this is where it ends because a lead electrician responsibility requires skills such as "ladders," "preventative maintenance," "conduit runs," and "local codes."
+While similarities exist, there are also some differences between lead electricians and wireman.
+For instance, lead electrician responsibilities require skills such as "ladders," "preventative maintenance," "conduit runs," and "local codes."
 Whereas a wireman is skilled in "work ethic," "safety standards," "electrical control panels," and "control points."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, wiremen reach similar levels of education than lead electricians.
 Wiremen are 2.5% less likely to earn a Master's Degree and 0.1% less likely to graduate with a Doctoral Degree.